-For several months I’ve been hiking Table Mountain and Cape Town’s outlying nature reserves.
+For months I’ve been hiking Table Mountain and Cape Town’s outlying nature reserves.
 The Western Cape has so many beautiful reserves it will take a long time to visit them all!
-Last weekend the hike was at Jonkershoek Nature Reserve near Stellenbosch.
+Last weekend we hiked Jonkershoek Nature Reserve near Stellenbosch.

-“Jonkershoek is one of four nature reserves that form part of the greater Cape Winelands Biosphere – a World Heritage Site registered by UNESCO in late 2007.
-The Biosphere reserve is gorgeous – beautiful is the understatement of the year.”
+“Jonkershoek is one of four nature reserves that are part of the greater Cape Winelands Biosphere – a World Heritage Site registered by UNESCO in late 2007.
+The Biosphere reserve is gorgeous – beautiful is an understatement.”

-Jonkershoek Reserve is surrounded by the Jonkershoek Mountains, a part of the larger Boland Mountain Range, which in turn is part of the Hottentots Holland Nature Reserve.
-The area is strikingly beautiful with hiking trails embraced by magnificent blue jagged peaks.
-Thick fynbos vegetation is heaven for sunbirds and sugarbirds.
+Jonkershoek Nature Reserve is surrounded by the Jonkershoek Mountains, a part of the larger Boland Mountain Range, which in turn is part of the Hottentots Holland Nature Reserve.
+The area is beautiful with hiking trails embraced by magnificent blue jagged peaks.
+Thick fynbos vegetation, heavenly for sunbirds and sugarbirds.

 There are two major waterfalls in the Jonkershoek Reserve.
 The hike to Tweede Waterval (second waterfall in Afrikaans) flows along the fertile hills of Guardian Peak (Blaauwklippen Valley in Afrikaans).
-Guardian Peak, also called the “Hidden Valley”, is well-known for its popular restaurants and wine estates, including those in Stellenbosch, Franschhoek, and Paarl.
+Guardian Peak, known as “Hidden Valley”, has popular restaurants and wine estates, including those in Stellenbosch, Paarl, and Franschhoek.

-The ascent to the waterfall was steep, windy, and rocky.
-The scenic trail was bordered by bud-laden protea forests, mountain fynbos, and rock pools ending in a wooded cove near the base of Tweede Waterfall.
-I am fascinated by exotic Cape Proteas!
-Hundreds of different protea types flourish in South Africa’s rich fynbos.
+The steep ascent to the waterfall was windy and rocky.
+Bordered by bud-laden protea forests, the trail is rich in mountain fynbos and rock pools ending in a wooded cove at the base of Tweede Waterfall.
+I’m fascinated by exotic Cape Proteas!
+Hundreds flourish in South Africa’s rich fynbos vegetation.

 If you wanted to get closer to the waterfall, you were sure to get wet.
 Some in our hiking group removed their boots and climbed to the base of the waterfall barefooted.
 Others stayed behind in the cove and enjoyed more distant views.
 After climbing in the cool spray over a few slippery boulder-sized rocks, I decided it was too risky, wimped out, and returned to the cove.

-Taking a leisurely pace, we returned via Jonkershoek’s first waterfall – also impressive.
+Taking a leisurely pace, we returned via Jonkershoek’s first waterfall.
 The brisk clear winter weather was perfect for hiking.
-After a peaceful, inspiring day enjoying nature we stopped at an outdoor café for well-deserved cappuccino.
+After an inspiring day enjoying nature, we stopped at an outdoor café for cappuccino.

-Now that I’ve been in Cape Town for almost six months am considering moving to a less-populated outlying suburb for contrast.
-Stellenbosch and Somerset West near the Helderberg Mountains, Hout Bay, Gordons Bay, Fish Hoek, and Hermanus Bay are interesting possibilities.
+Now that I’ve been in Cape Town for almost six months I’m considering moving to a less-populated outlying suburb for contrast.
+Stellenbosch and Somerset West near the Helderberg Mountains, Hout Bay, Gordons Bay, Fish Hoek, and Hermanus in the Cape Overberg Region are interesting possibilities.